enviodev/hyperindex/codegenerator/templates/static/gravatar_template/README.md

 ## Indexer Config

-The following files are required for the Indexer
+The following files are required for the Indexer:

-- config file (yaml file defaults to config.yaml)
+- config file (defaults to config.yaml)
 - graphql schema (defaults to schema.graphql)
 - handler files (files that process event data into entities defined in the schema)